Knowing how to use the Facebook Ads Manager is like a superpower.

-1. Choose your campaign objective
+1. Choose your buying type and campaign objective

 If you’re interested in all the bidding and delivery optimization possibilities that come with each campaign objective, see our guide to ad bidding and optimization.

-2. Name your ad campaign
+2. Name your ad campaign, ad set, and ad

 This one is easy: type in the name of your ad campaign.